zeroDivZero/notes-ios/notes/diagnostics/0_overview.md

 # OVERVIEW

-Xcode provides several runtime code diagnostics tools during development.
+To enable Xcode runtime code diagnostics tools:

-To enable:

 1. Go to scheme editor (click scheme pulldown and choose **Edit Scheme**, or with scheme selected: **Product** > **Scheme** > **Edit Scheme**, or **cmd+shift+,**).